franciscop/polystore/readme.md

 ## Performance

-> TL;DR: if you only use the item operations (add,set,get,has,del) and your client supports expiration natively, you have nothing to worry about!
+> TL;DR: if you only use the item operations (add, set, get, has, del) and your client supports expiration natively, you have nothing to worry about!
 Otherwise, please read on.

 While all of our stores support `expires`, `.prefix()` and group operations, the nature of those makes them to have different performance characteristics.